-OCTO supports the development of solutions used to manage the business of education throughout the district.
-Staff creates automations and efficiencies throughout various business-related systems.
-The office works collaboratively with MCPS offices to assist in developing solutions that enhance operational efficiencies to support staff and schools.
+OCTO helps develop business solutions to automate the management of tasks necessary to manage the business of education throughout the district.
+The office works collaboratively with MCPS offices to develop solutions that enhance operational efficiencies to support staff and schools.